FasterSpeeding/Tanjun/docs/usage.md

 ## Starting with Hikari

-Tanjun supports both REST server-based application command execution and gateway-based message and application command execution.
+Tanjun supports both REST server-based application command execution, and gateway-based message and application command execution.
 To run Tanjun you'll want to link it to a Hikari bot.